Nico Hoerner Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 14th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Angels pitching staff ranks 16th in the league.

-- The Angels' 4.33 team ERA ranks 18th among all MLB pitching staffs.
+- The Angels' 4.30 team ERA ranks 18th across all league pitching staffs.

-- Angels pitchers combine to give up 67 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Angels pitchers combine to give up 67 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- The Angels are sending Barria (2-2) out to make his third start of the season.

-- The righty last pitched on Wednesday against the Chicago White Sox, when he went five innings, allowing one earned run while giving up four hits.
+- The lefty's most recent time out came on Friday against the Houston Astros, when he tossed five innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.